Sohu.com Limited Nominating Committee Charter

 - solicit ideas for director nominees from other members of the Board, and to make its own inquiries;

-- solicit suggestions for director nominees from management, stockholders and other sources;
+- solicit suggestions for director nominees from management, shareholders and other sources;

 - engage outside search or other consultants to assist in identifying potential director nominees; and